Katyń (film): Reception

+Cinema attendance and distribution issues

-The premiere of Katyń exactly 68 years to the day after the Soviet invasion of Poland in 1939, was a “major political event”, attended by members of the Polish political establishment.
+The film’s gala premiere took place on September 17, 2007, in Warsaw, marking the 68th anniversary of the 1939 Soviet invasion of Poland.
+The premiere's commemoration was a “major political event”, attended by members of the Polish political establishment.
 Historian Stefan Steinberg writes:

 The Polish president, Lech Kaczynski, and the prime minister, his brother Jaroslaw Kaczynski, attended, alongside high-ranking officials of the Catholic Church.
-A candlelit vigil was also held at the Tomb of the Unknown Soldier in Warsaw, where the names of the Polish officers murdered at Katyń were read out…Students and army recruits were then ordered to see the film and the Kaczynski brothers sought to exploit the latter during their ultra-nationalist campaign in the Polish parliamentary elections.”
+A candlelit vigil, was also held at the Tomb of the Unknown Soldier in Warsaw, where the names of the Polish officers murdered at Katyń were read out…Students and army recruits were then ordered to see the film and the Kaczynski brothers sought to exploit the latter during their ultra-nationalist campaign in the Polish parliamentary elections.”

 Wajda acknowledged in his production notes that President Kaczynski had provided “honorary patronage” during the film’s production.

 Though Wajda reassured Berlin journalists that Katyń was not conceived as anti-Russian propaganda, conservative German chancellor, Angela Merkel attended its premiere.

 Wajda ultimately registered a formal objection to President Kaczynski regarding the politicizing of Katyń.
 In one of his last interviews, shortly before his death in 2016, Wajda declared:

 “We are now facing attempts by the authorities to intervene in art.
 They talk about what national art should be or what it shouldn’t be.
 I’ve made a film about the events of the past, with the message that interference in art is not a task for the authorities.
 It is a job of the artists, not the government.”

-Katyń has an approval rating of 91% on review aggregator website Rotten Tomatoes, based on 68 reviews, and an average rating of 7.28/10.
-The website's critical consensus states, "Masterfully crafted by an experienced directorial hand, Katyn is a powerful, personal depiction of wartime tragedy".
-It also has a score of 81 out of 100 on Metacritic, based on 17 critics, indicating "universal acclaim".